malotor/ecommerce/README.md

   Whem a product is added the number os products in cart increased

-User can add more than one item from the same product User can see total amount from products in his cart
+User can add more than one item from the same product

+User can remove a product from the cart by its reference

+User can see total amount from products in his cart

 Administrator can assign a tax percentage to products